Wesfarmers: Wesfarmers Health

-Wesfarmers acquired Australian Pharmaceutical Industries (API) in March 2022.
+Wesfarmers acquired Australian Pharmaceutical Industries (API) in March 2022 for $740 million.
 API would form the basis of a new healthcare division of Wesfarmers, Wesfarmers Health.
 They employ around 3,000 staff.

 In June 2023, Wesfarmers reached an agreement to buy InstantScripts for $135 million.
 In late 2024, Wesfarmers Health launched Atomica, a pilot beauty store concept.
 In June 2025, Wesfarmers Health acquired the Pharmacy 4 Less Group (which operates pharmacies under the Pharmacy 4 Less and Your Chemist Shop brands) after the group went into voluntary administration in April that year.

 Wesfarmers OneDigital

-In August 2019, Catch Group, operator of the online shopping website Catch.com.au, was acquired by Wesfarmers.
+In August 2019, Catch Group, operator of the online shopping website Catch.com.au, was acquired by Wesfarmers for $230 million.
 On 21 January 2025, Wesfarmers announced that Catch.com.au would cease trading as of 30 April 2025.

 Other businesses

 Wesfarmers has 100% interest in many other subsidiaries across Australia, New Zealand, India, New Caledonia, United Kingdom, Hong Kong, Indonesia, China, Bermuda and Singapore.
 These include BBC Hardware, Fosseys, Howard Smith, Loyalty Pacific, Tyremaster, Viking Direct and World 4 Kids.